Dick in a Box: Impact

 Like "Lazy Sunday", "Dick in a Box" has found a wider audience during its online release than the initial television broadcast.
-The sketch, which has been rebroadcast over the years, has become one of the most popular SNL sketches and widely recognized as one of The Lonely Island's signature songs.
-The viral video helped solidify The Lonely Island as a stand-alone comic act.
+The sketch, which has been rebroadcast over the years, has become one of the most popular SNL sketches and is widely recognized as one of the Lonely Island's signature songs.
+The viral video helped solidify the Lonely Island as a stand-alone comic act.
 In an interview with Esquire in 2013, Samberg said, "[Michaels] says the thing you're known for will be in quotes in the middle of your name.
-He's Lorne 'SNL' Michaels, and I'm Andy 'Dick in a Box' Samberg."
-Terri Schwartz of IFC opined "'Lazy Sunday' might have been the first Lonely Island Digital Short to be featured on SNL, but it was 'Dick in a Box' that made the Digital Short one of the most anticipated skits on the improv series."
+He's Lorne 'SNL' Michaels, and I'm Andy 'Dick in a Box' Samberg".
+Terri Schwartz of IFC opined that Lazy Sunday' might have been the first Lonely Island Digital Short to be featured on SNL, but it was 'Dick in a Box' that made the Digital Short one of the most anticipated skits on the improv series".
 Many people have since chosen costumes similar to those of Timberlake and Samberg for Halloween.
 Samberg was flattered by the costume trend, while Wiig was astonished by it, saying, "It was crazy.
 So I did expect it because I knew it was funny, but you never expect the level to which it goes."
 Samberg and Timberlake's costumes are also displayed at Saturday Night Live: The Exhibition, an exhibition about a week in the show's life on New York's Fifth Avenue.